chirag127/URL-Content-Saver-MCP-Server/README.md

 When using this MCP server in a VS Code extension (like Augment Code), you may need to consider the following:

 1. **Path Resolution**: The server now automatically detects VS Code extension environments and uses the appropriate base directory for file operations.
-It checks for environment variables like `VSCODE_CWD` and `VSCODE_EXTENSION_PATH`.
+It checks for environment variables like `VSCODE_CWD`, `VSCODE_EXTENSION_PATH`, and `VSCODE_WORKSPACE_FOLDER`.

 2. **Debugging**: The server includes extensive logging to help diagnose issues.
 Look for log messages in the VS Code Developer Tools console or extension output channel.